bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 **TODO.**

 <!--
-The moss kin, or naenks, are moss creatures that hunt in the dark, warm, and wet jungles of Drejeck.
+The moss kin, or naenks, are moss creatures that hunt in the dark, warm, and wet jungles of Drejek.
 They hunt for sustenance and to gather fresh corpses.

 \subsection*{Tribal Communities}